Tulsa vs. Navy NCAA Football Odds, Plays and Insights | October 29, 2021

 Over/Under Insights

-- Tulsa and its opponents have combined to go over 47 points in all six games this season.
+- Tulsa has combined with its opponents to score more than 47 points in all six games this season.

 - The two teams combine to average 43.3 points per game, 3.7 less than the over/under in this contest.